IU-54/Project-1/readme.md

      a.
 Necessary before checking for duplicates
   ## 2. Proc freq
      b.
 Reports the frequency and percentages for categorical variables
-        #-the Categorical Variables png file displays the results from running the proc freq statements.
+        #-the "Categorical Variables.png" file displays the results from running the proc freq statements.
   ## 3. Proc means
      c.
 Reports statistics for continuous characteristics (i.e., mean, std, median, p25, p75)
   ## 4. Proc logistic